 Reading all these facts was kind of frightening to me at first.
-Ever since I’ve ventured into mountain trekking, I have dreamt of summiting the most challenging mountains in the country.
+Ever since I ventured into mountain climbing, I have dreamt of summiting the most challenging mountains in the country.
 Mount Talinis is on top of my list.

 After 5 hours of trekking, we reached this spot they call Guard House, where forest guards are stationed.
 We decided to eat our lunch there before we proceeded to our destination for Day 1 – Lake Nailig.

 The trail going to Lake Nailig is the toughest.
-The ascent is so extreme at probably 60 degree angle.
+The ascent is so extreme at probably a 60-degree angle.
 The amazing steepness of the slopes and the verdant vegetation is what makes Mt.
-Talinis a bucket list to any aspiring mountaineers in the Philippines.
+Talinis a bucket list for any aspiring mountaineer in the Philippines.
 Mt.
 Talinis is also one of the cleanest mountains I’ve visited so far.
 So clean that the water in Lake in Nailig is 100 percent potable.

 The next morning, we were all waiting for a go signal from our guides if we can summit.
 It was still raining and the fog was so thick.
 I was adamant to proceed climbing towards the summit because it is only 30 minutes away.
 Sadly, there was no sign of clearing, and our guides advised us not to summit this time because it is extremely dangerous, considering the heavy fog and rain.

-When climbing a mountain, there will be times when you cannot summit for reasons such as this.
+When climbing a mountain, there will be times when you cannot submit for reasons such as this.
 I was sad because the peak was so near, but yet still so far.
 But we had to consider our safety, lest we might never return to Cebu intact.
-Climbing Mount Talinis and reaching Lake Nailig through one of the longest and hardest trail is already an achievement itself.
+Climbing Mount Talinis and reaching Lake Nailig through one of the longest and hardest trails is already an achievement in itself.